abigailkerr/thompsondocs/docs/source/PACKMOL.rst

 .. note::

 	The number of bond coefficient types is not for every bond present in the system, but for every bond type.
 For example, a bond which contains the same length and force oefficient for two different O-H bonds will be considered the same type.
-See the :ref:`Examples section <Examples>` for details on bond types.
+See the :ref:`examples section <Examples>` for details on bond types.

 5. Create a ``molecule.anglecoeffs`` file with the following contents::